Ashish1100/Project_Order_to_Doorstep_O2D_Data-Driven-Insights-into-Food-Delivery-Demand-and-Performance/README.md

 │   ├── data_visualization.py                        # Plotting and visualization utilities
 │   └── analysis_helpers.py                          # Helper functions for metrics and business logic
 │
+├── images/
+│   └── # all images of results used in readme.md
+│
 ├── main.py                                          # Script to execute the analysis workflow
 ├── README.md                                        # Project documentation (this file)
+├── license.md                                       # License and legal
 └── requirements.txt                                 # Dependency list
 ```